 Many Philly organizations and employers are trying to do something about those stats.
 Two businesses dedicated to providing social inclusion and work for folks with disabilities opened in the suburbs in the last year: Something Different by Eric in Bryn Mawr and GET Café (named after the owner’s non-profit, Great Expectations Together) in Narberth.
 And hundreds of employers around the city, like Botto, work with non-profits like SPIN and Community Integrated Services (CIS) that help people with disabilities find meaningful work.

 These folks know that a job can provide a purpose, social interaction, satisfaction, and self-sufficiency for anyone, including folks with disabilities.
 And they know we need to do a better job of ensuring that people with disabilities are proudly visible in our communities and respected for their contributions.

 On-the-ground organizations like CIS, that help people with disabilities find meaningful work and give them support for job retention, independence at work and career advancement, are making an especially big impact.
 CIS works with more than 500 employers in the region and last year, they provided services for 1,350 people with disabilities in the Philadelphia area.

-Like Carlota Boker, who CIS recently helped get hired at Cosmic Cafe where she worked one shift each week, sweeping and bottling juice.
+Like Carlota Boker, who works at Cosmic Cafe, sweeping and bottling juice.
 Some parts of the job are still a challenge for her, like folding napkins, she says.
 “They’re a little hard, but I’m getting the hang of it.”

 Boker has cerebral palsy, which can affect movement and muscle tone.
 CIS provides a job coach who works with her each shift and helps her with more difficult tasks.
 Boker plans to stay at Cosmic Cafe and hopes to eventually learn how to work the register.